-When University business travel requires the use of a rental vehicle, the least costly available vehicle and rental arrangement which are suited to the trip are to be used, taking into account the number of passengers, luggage or equipment, etc. Whenever practical, cars are to be rented from agencies with which the University has negotiated corporate rates (Enterprise Rent-Car).
+When University business travel requires the use of a rental vehicle, the least costly available vehicle and rental arrangement which are suited for the trip are to be used.
+Take into account the number of passengers, luggage and/or equipment, etc. Whenever practical, cars are to be rented from agencies with which the University has negotiated corporate rates (Enterprise Rent-Car).

 When a more costly rental is employed, justification must be included in the travel report, or reimbursement may be limited to the cost of the less expensive rental.
 When the traveler uses a rental car also for a personal side trip, he or she is expected to pay the appropriate portion of both the per-diem and the mileage expense.

 IMPORTANT: Domestic travelers on University business are protected by special travel insurance and thus should not buy the extra accident or the collision insurance offered by rental companies.
 The cost of such added insurance is not reimbursable.
 International travelers are not protected under the UR special travel insurance and should buy the additional car insurance offered by the rental companies.
 The cost of such additional insurance will be reimbursable.

 An original itemized receipt that shows a breakdown of the daily charges is required.
 You will only be reimbursed for the cost of the room and any parking charges that may be associated with you driving your own vehicle (in-room movies, long distance phone calls, etc., are your responsibility) Credit card receipts alone will not be acceptable.